API versioning strategy

 New API versions are labeled according to the calendar year of their release.

-For example, if a new version of the Sign Requests endpoint is released in 2025, it will be named 2025.0
+Example: If a new version of the Sign Requests endpoint is released in 2025, it will be named 2025.0

 .